 As you know, losing a loved one is a journey that is often full of unexpected tasks.

-For information on how to best sort through and clean out a loved one’s belongings, we recommend picking up a copy of The Gentle Art of Swedish Death Cleaning.
-This book is full of great advice on how to go about this overwhelming task with thought and intent.
+For information on how to best sort through and clean out a loved one’s belongings, we recommend picking up a copy of this link to a previous blog post.

 For information on financial COVID-19 assistance for families who have lost a loved one to COVID-19, we recommend following this link to one of our previous blog posts.